BBVA Compass Stadium

 History and description

-When in 2005 the San Jose MLS franchise moved to Houston, part of the deal was that Houston would build a new soccer-specific stadium.
+BBVA Compass Stadium got built as part of a deal that was agreed when the San Jose franchise moved to Houston in 2005.
 It took however over five years of negotiations for building works to finally start.
 During that time the Houston Dynamo played at the Robertson Stadium, an American football stadium located at the University of Houston campus.

 The stadium was designed by Populous at a cost of $95 million, of which $60 million for the actual construction.
 Its most distinctive features are its exterior made of tessellated aluminium mesh and its bright orange seats.

-Construction of the stadium started in February 2011 and the stadium officially opened on the 12th of May 2012 with a match between the Houston Dynamo and DC United (1-0).
+Construction of the stadium started in February 2011 and the stadium officially opened on 12 May 2012 with a match between the Houston Dynamo and DC United (1-0).